davidgs/OSPOEventsManager/README.md

 ## Features

-- **Event Management**: Create, update, and track OSPO events with comprehensive metadata
+- **Event Management**: Create, update, and track events with comprehensive metadata
 - **CFP Submission Tracking**: Manage call for papers submissions with status updates and file attachments
 - **Attendee Management**: Track attendees for each event with contact information
 - **Asset Management**: Store and organize files such as abstracts, trip reports, headshots, and documents